yonasBSD/NextCloudOnFreeBSD/README.md

 The finished installation passes all Nextcloud configuration checks.
 This script follows recommended configuration as per https://docs.nextcloud.com/server/stable/admin_manual/installation/system_requirements.html

+## Requirements

+* Fresh install of FreeBSD 13+ / HardenedBSD 13+
+* Lib32 for integrated DocumentServer support (this is the plugin version)
+* ZFS.
+The pre-installer creates a new boot environment, which is not supported on UFS.

 ## Instructions

 0. Read the instructions, and the scripts! :)